 In 1944, the British government began a top-secret expedition code-named Operation Tabarin, creating a series of base stations in Antarctica.
 Base A, at Port Lockroy, is now a museum and Antarctica's only public post office.

-A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
+A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer or National Geographic Orion.
 See one of the members of our extraordinary team below.

 When Peter Hillary first climbed Mount Everest in 1990, he and his father, Sir Edmund Hillary—who made the first ascent of Mount Everest in 1953—became the first father and son to reach the summit of the world's highest mountain.
 Among Peter's 40 mountaineering expeditions, he participated in a 2002 National Geographic-sponsored ascent and film on Mount Everest.
 He is the author of six books on mountaineering and does charitable work to assist the local people of the Mount Everest region in Nepal.